 Regular updates to NZPOCS will be published in April and October every year.

-HISO expects laboratories and other agencies to have applied the 1 March 2020 release of NZPOCS by 30 June 2020.
+HISO expects laboratories and other agencies to have applied the latest release of NZPOCS by 30 December 2020.

 Microorganism code set